sivakar12/sivakar12.github.io/projects/small-wins.md

 ---
-title: React Native Habit Builder
+title: Small Wins (React Native app)
 emoji: ✅
 date: 2021-11-03
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.